Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 - **All links and buttons work.** Every link and button have been checked and works as planned.

-- **In admin panel everything works.** Approve comments, delete comments, create blogposts, delete blogposts, see all user/admin accounts.
+- **In admin panel everything works.** Approve comments, delete comments, create blogposts, delete blogposts, view contact messages, see all user/admin accounts.
 There's even a 'filter' on the right, so you easily can navigate.

 **HTML** - No errors were detected with official W3C validator.